You will need your home Wi-Fi network information to finish setting up your electric meter.

 Why does my Sense-enabled meter need a Wi-Fi connection?

-The Sense app receives energy usage info from your meter over Wi-Fi.
+The Sense app receives energy usage information from your meter using your Wi-Fi connection.

 Why do I need my network name & password?